 You may not be familiar with some (or any) of these tools, so explanations for each are in the tool index below along with a very brief instruction on how to use them.
 Safety demands that you always use eye protection, hearing protection and gloves any time you use these tools.
 Here is a preventive safety kit you should have also.

-This is a very rudimentary list and is not intended for professionals, but knowing how these tools work will really help you out.
+Remember, this is a very rudimentary list and is not intended for professionals, but knowing how these tools work will really help you out.
 Use them for resolving simple everyday issues or to just get you by until you can arrange more professional help.

 Assemble these tools and store them safely and readily available in a sturdy toolbox.
 Do not store them in a drawer in your kitchen.

 Buy good quality tools only, and don’t whine about how much they cost.
 Good tools are your friends and will last forever.
 Cheap tools will let you down and end up costing you much in the long run.